EasyPost/easypost-node/README.md

 ## Compatability

-By default, @easypost/api works with Node v6 LTS.
+By default, @easypost/api (prior to v5) works with Node v6 LTS.
 To include for other versions of node, you can use:

 * `require('@easypost/api/easypost.8-lts.js')` (Node 8.9+)
 * `require('@easypost/api/easypost.6-lts.js')` (Node 6.9+)